 The Olive Hill Fire Brick Company is a former brick factory along the Midland Trail in Olive Hill, Kentucky.

-The fire brick plant featured 24 round, down-draft twin kilns with capacities of 70,000 to 80,000 bricks each.
-2 Four of the ovens were used for burning calcine and 20 were for burning bricks.
+The brick plant featured 24 round down-draft twin kilns with capacities of 70,000 to 80,000 bricks each.
+2 7 Four of the ovens were used for burning calcine, and 20 were for burning bricks.
 It required seven days to burn a kiln of bricks, and four of those days were expected to get a kiln to good heat.
-Fire bricks were shipped to the Pittsburg iron and coke district and the Michigan and Birmingham iron districts.
-Others went to steam railroad locomotives.
+Fire bricks were shipped to the Pittsburg iron and coke district and the Michigan and Birmingham iron districts while others went to steam railroad locomotives.

-The introduction of oxygen-induction furnaces caused the demand of refractory brick to wane.
-The General Refractories plant at Olive Hill closed in 1971.
-3
+The introduction of oxygen-induction furnaces caused the demand for refractory brick to wane.
+The General Refractories plant at Olive Hill closed on Christmas Day in 1971.
+3 10

 The facility was later reused in 1988 for the Consolidated Technology Corporation to build specialized air conditioning and heating systems.
 One unit provided heating and cooling in a down-flow configuration through floor ducting, an alternative to the electric furnace and central air systems that were used in manufactured houses.
 6 The second unit provided increased energy efficiency with a self-contained heat pump that delivered heating and cooling through an up-flow configuration.